eserie/wax-ml/README.md

 [xarray](http://xarray.pydata.org/en/stable/).

-The use of EagerPy should allow, if necessary, to propose implementations of algorithms compatible with other tensor libraries such as NumPy, tensorflow, and pytorch, with native performance.
+The use of EagerPy should allow, if necessary, to propose implementations of algorithms compatible with other tensor libraries such as NumPy, TensorFlow, and PyTorch, with native performance.

 We currently have a working example for the EWMA module which is implemented in `wax.universal.modules`.
 See the code in :